babybench/BabyBench2025_Starter_Kit/README.md

 ![BabyBench: A Multimodal Benchmark of Infant Behaviors for Developmental Artificial Intelligence](babybench/banner.png)

+**UPDATE: The submission deadline has been extended until September 8, 2025**

 # BabyBench 2025 Competition Starter Kit

 BabyBench is a multimodal benchmark for intrinsic motivations and open-ended learning in developmental artificial ingelligence.
 The objective is to teach typical behavioral milestones to [MIMo](https://github.com/trieschlab/MIMo), the multimodal infant model.
 We provide the embodiment, the simulation environments, and the evaluation metrics; all you need is to implement your ideas.